mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 How do we actually encode the delta between object states?

-The simplest form of delta encoding is to encode objects that haven't changed from the baseline value as just one bit: _not changed_.
+The simplest way is to encode objects that haven't changed from the baseline value as just one bit: _not changed_.
 This is also the easiest gain you'll ever see, because at any time most objects are at rest.

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
 For example, delta position could be (-1,+23,+4) from baseline.
 This works well for linear values, but breaks down somewhat for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.